AWS’s private connection model is called Direct Connect.

 Megaport supports Direct Connect access to both Private and Public spaces within AWS, however, a separate connection is required for each.
 This article will focus on establishing Direct Connect access to your Private AWS VPC.
 See this article for details on establishing a Direct Connect to your Public AWS VPC.

-To deploy a Direct Connect, you will first need your AWS Account ID (found in the Management section of the AWS Console), as well as the details of the VPC environment to which you want to connect.
+To deploy a Direct Connect, you need your AWS Account ID (found in the Management section of the AWS Console), as well as the details of the VPC environment to which you want to connect.

 Here are some key AWS terms to understand: